Last updated on March 7th, 2025 at 01:59 pm

 We have realised with these “revelations” that there is a significant need for more transparency.”

-Meanwhile the isiMotor technology stack has been licensed for use in various titles for almost two decades, which various teams using iterations for titles including RaceRoom, the original Automobilista, Project Cars and more, with various levels of changes and rewriting depending on the title.
-Given that Rennsport was originally announced in 2022, we don’t know when work and technology licensing began.
+The isiMotor technology stack has been licensed for use in various titles for almost two decades, which various teams using iterations for titles including RaceRoom, the original Automobilista, Project Cars and more, with various levels of changes and rewriting depending on the title.

-Given that later versions of the rFactor 2 physics engine have only appeared elsewhere in NASCAR ’21 : Ignition released post-acquisition by Motorsport Games in 2021, and The Grand Tour Game developed by Amazon Game Studios and released in 2019, hopefully Rennsport can clarify the timeline as part of their new approach to transparency.
+Later versions of the rFactor 2 physics engine have only appeared elsewhere in NASCAR ’21 : Ignition released post-acquisition by Motorsport Games in 2021, and The Grand Tour Game developed by Amazon Game Studios and released in 2019.
+But that’s different to the isiMotor system.

 Licensing can often become a murky subject behind the scenes, so hopefully it can all be resolved amicably by the developers and parties involved.
 And once everything has been clarified publicly, we can get back to simply hoping for the widest range of high quality sim racing titles to be available.